General enquiries: 0800 326 5559

 Holistic and alternative therapies

-Some people prefer a ‘whole-body’ approach to addiction treatment, opting for treatments such as massage therapy and acupuncture that help heal both the mind and body.
+Some people prefer a ‘whole-body’ approach to their addiction treatment programme, opting for treatments such as massage therapy and acupuncture that help heal both the mind and body.

 Co-dependency treatment